-Chart 1 in the file shows a strong relationship between deprivation and the overall suicide rate.
-In each time period, the EASR was over three times higher in the most deprived decile than in the least deprived decile (e.g. in 2010-14, 24.5 deaths per 100,000 population compared with 7.5).
-There was a similar deprivation pattern for males and females separately (Charts 2 and 3 in the file), although the male rates were higher than the female rates.
+There is a strong relationship between deprivation and suicide.
+In 2011-15, the rate of suicide in the most deprived decile was three times larger than the rate in the least deprived decile (22.1 deaths per 100,000 population compared to 7.3 per 100,000).
+There was a similar deprivation pattern for males and females separately.